ParallelMaths/parallel/pages/8-15-lou-costello.md

 ![](/resources/8-15-lou-costello/1-fib-spirals.jpg){.img-right alt="From http://jwilson.coe.uga.edu/emat6680/parveen/fib_nature.htm"}

 I like the comment that “mathematics is the language of nature”, and you will see that more and more as you study different areas of maths.
-For example, take a look at this image of the bottom of a pine cone.
-There are green spirals going clockwise and red spirals going anticlockwise.
+For example, take a look at this image of the bottom of a pine cone you will see mathematical spirals.
+There are green spirals going in one direction and red spirals going in the opposite direction.

 ::: problem id=1_1 marks=1
 __1.1.__ How many green spirals are there?